Strategic Brief, Decision-Layer Architecture for Agentic AI

 The reasoning surface

-Layers: reasoning surface, agent workflows.
-Why: each client deploys agents against their own use cases, but those agents query a stable model-context surface that abstracts them from underlying schema and vendor changes.
+Each client deploys agents against their own use cases, but those agents query a stable model-context surface that abstracts them from underlying schema and vendor changes.
 FDE-shaped delivery is what makes this layer reliable across clients without bespoke point-to-point integration.

 The nine layers, mapped to the three buckets